-49. REMUNERATION PACKAGING
+52. SALARY PACKAGING

-- (1) A practitioner may elect to enter into a remuneration packaging arrangement. - (2) The remuneration packaging arrangement entered into shall be by separate written agreement with the Employer which sets out the terms and conditions of the arrangement provided that the terms of such agreement shall comply with the terms of this clause. - (3) Such agreement shall be formulated on the basis that, on balance, there shall be no material disadvantage to the practitioner concerned, and shall be cost neutral in relation to the total employment cost to the Employer. - (4) The salary packaging arrangement must comply with relevant taxation laws and the Employer shall not be liable for additional tax, penalties or other costs payable or which may become payable by the practitioner. - (5) A practitioner may elect to cancel any remuneration packaging arrangement by giving a minimum of four weeks' notice. - (6) The Employer may elect to cancel any remuneration packaging arrangement by giving a minimum of four weeks' notice if the Employer incurs a liability to pay fringe benefits tax or any other tax in respect of the non-cash benefits provided, provided that the Employer cannot retrospectively cancel any remuneration packaging arrangement. - (7) Notwithstanding sub-clauses (5) and (6) the Employer and the practitioner may agree to forgo the notice period. - (8) The cancellation of remuneration packaging shall not cancel or otherwise effect the operation of this Agreement. - (9) Any dispute arising from the operations of this clause shall be dealt with in accordance with the relevant dispute settlement provisions. - (10) If there is an adverse change in the FBT arrangements, the parties shall meet as a matter of urgency with a view to minimising such adverse effect and the practitioner shall be given the choice of reviewing their arrangements or meeting the cost of any additional FBT.
+- (1) For the purposes of this Agreement, salary packaging shall mean an arrangement whereby the wage or salary benefit arising under a contract of employment is reduced, with another or other benefits to the value of the replaced salary being substituted and due to the practitioner. - (2) A practitioner may, by agreement with the employer, enter into a salary packaging arrangement. - (3) The employer shall not unreasonably withhold agreement to salary packaging on request from a practitioner. - (4) The employer shall not require a practitioner to enter into a salary packaging arrangement, provided that this clause will not impinge on any additional employer provided benefits. - (5) A salary packaging arrangement shall be formulated and operate on the basis that, on balance, there shall be no material disadvantage to the practitioner concerned, and shall be cost neutral in relation to the total employment cost to the employer. - (6) A salary packaging arrangement must comply with relevant taxation laws and the employer shall not be liable for additional tax, penalties or other costs payable or which may become payable by the practitioner. - (7) In the event of any increase or additional payments of tax or penalties associated with the employment of the practitioner, or the provision of employer benefits under the salary packaging agreement, such tax, penalties and any other costs shall be borne by the practitioner. - (8) A practitioner may elect to cancel any salary packaging arrangement by giving a minimum of four weeks notice.

+- (9) The employer may elect to cancel any salary packaging arrangement by giving a minimum of four weeks notice if the employer incurs a liability to pay fringe benefits tax or any other tax in respect of the non-cash benefits provided, provided that the employer cannot retrospectively cancel any salary packaging arrangement. - (10) Notwithstanding subclauses (8) and (9) of this clause, the employer and the Practitioner may agree to forgo the notice period. - (11) The cancellation of salary packaging will not cancel or otherwise effect the operation of this Agreement. - (12) For the purposes of this provision, any penalty rate, loading or other salary related allowances which would ordinarily be calculated on the basis of the salary rates expressed in Schedule 1 Full Time Annual Base Salary Rates shall continue to be so calculated despite an election to participate in any salary packaging arrangement. - (13) For the purposes of this provision, statutory 9% employer superannuation contributions shall be made on the basis of pre-packaging salary rates.
+To avoid doubt, employer contributions shall not be reduced as a result of a practitioner participating in salary packaging pursuant to this provision. - (14) The employer may at any time vary the range of benefits provided or the conditions under which benefits are provided however the employer shall not differentiate between different class of practitioners across WA Health in terms or range of benefits or the conditions under which benefits are provided. - (15) If a practitioner is found to have committed misconduct in the claiming a salary packaging benefit the employer is entitled to prospectively cease to provide some or all salary packing benefits either indefinitely or for any period determined by the employer.

-50. PROFESSIONAL RESPONSIBILITIES / CONFIDENTIALITY / QUALITY ASSURANCE
+53. PROFESSIONAL RESPONSIBILITIES / CONFIDENTIALITY / QUALITY ASSURANCE